 WSU Jefferson County Extension provides a number of outreach and educational resources for those interested in water-related resources.
 Special programs and research-based publications offer guidance for protecting natural resources associated with streams, rivers, lakes, wetlands, estuaries and marine waters.

-Starting in late September 2015, participants in the Watershed Stewards program learn about our extraordinary fresh water habitats, with a focus on watersheds, streams, salmon and more.
-This is another classroom and field training course paired with a 40-hour volunteer commitment.
+Participants in the Stream Stewards program learn about our extraordinary fresh water habitats, with a focus on watersheds, streams, salmon and more.
+This is also a classroom and field course paired with a 20-hour volunteer commitment.
 Classes are engaging, fast-paced and diverse, allowing volunteers to learn about ecological systems, fascinating natural history and what people are doing to manage and conserve these precious resources.
 Volunteering is an opportunity to protect and improve Puget Sound through education, community outreach, stewardship, and research.
 Call for information about upcoming classes.

 Residents, farmers, and businesses join Shore Stewards to learn better ways of managing their own land to protect local waters and preserve critical habitat for fish, wildlife and birds.
 Visit the new Shore Stewards website, download the new updated booklet: Guide for Shoreline Living or watch the new Shore Stewards TV playlist.
 No volunteer commitment required.
 Click here to learn more.